 “YOU’RE a lazy wuss,” Zemanek said to a 65-year-old man, who says that he lost his job because of stress.
 “I’ll say it again.
 There’s no such thing as stress!”
 Dr Stan has spoken.
 “The whole stress concept has been fanned by doctors who don’t understand their patients, by lawyers who want to make a quick buck and by stressed people who don’t want to work”.

 “You’re a f—ing idiot,” the caller says to Zemanek, failing in his attempts to explain the stress he believes he is feeling.

 How To Control Stress… But Does It Even Exist?

 Is there such thing as stress?
 Well, I certainly wasn’t making it up that’s for sure.
 However, what I have come to learn is not necessarily how to control stress, but much I allow myself to suffer.

 It may not be that your circumstances are stressful, it is how you choose to look at them.
-Or worded differently… your circumstances may be undeniably stressful but you don’t have to be.
-Before you tear me a new one, I totes understand some circumstances are far more difficult (sometimes downright hideous) than others!
+Or worded differently… your circumstances may be undeniably stressful but you have the ability to decide how much they upset you.
+Before you tear me a new one, I totally understand some circumstances are far more difficult (sometimes downright hideous) than others.
 Here I sit in my comfy home under a warm blank as the rain pours down doing what I love, my stress levels non-existent.
 It is a far cry from when I was a single mum working full-time, with a weekend job at a Chinese restaurant, AND ironing basket loads of washing for a measly $20!
 And don’t get me started on the relationship dramas!